nickduran/llm-linguistic-alignment/README.md

 - `model_name`: BERT model to use (default: "bert-base-uncased")
 - `token`: Hugging Face token (optional)

+**Note:** To use BERT analysis, you'll need to set up a Hugging Face token.
+See the [Setting Up Hugging Face Token](#setting-up-hugging-face-token) section at the end of this README for detailed instructions.

 ### 2. Semantic Alignment with FastText

 Uses FastText word embeddings to measure semantic similarity: